CumulusNetworks/docs/content/cumulus-linux-517/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 default-headroom        153600       153600
 effective-max-headroom  163584
 ```
-### Lossless Headroom
+### Lossless Shared Headroom Pool

-The QoS subsystem supports multiple lossless priority groups that share a single buffer pool allowing different PFC-enabled switch priority values to map to distinct priority groups, each with independent buffer thresholds.
-For example, you can assign storage traffic (switch priority 3 and 4) to priority group 7 with more aggressive flow-control thresholds while application traffic (switch priority 5) can use priority group 6 with more conservative settings.
+Ports that have a lossless priority group enabled with priority flow control can share a single buffer pool allowing different PFC-enabled priority groups to have their own share of exclusive headroom.

-All lossless priority groups continue to share the same ingress and egress buffer pools.
-However, each priority groups maintains its own reserved buffers, xon and xoff thresholds, and descriptor buffer allocations.
-This design provides isolation and independent flow-control behavior while still making efficient use of shared buffer resources.
+QoS currently supports a single lossless priority group.

 You can configure the following headroom settings:
 - Required headroom per priority group in bytes.
 The switch converts this value to cells.
 You can set a value between 19456 and 2621440.